Tamper-evident technology: Credit cards, money, stamps, coupons

 In financial terms, tamper-evident design overlaps a lot with anti-forgery techniques, as ways to detect monetary tokens which are not what they seem.

 Postage stamps, for example, may contain a layer of ultraviolet-reflective ink which changes state under pressure.
 The impact from a postmarking machine then leaves a UV-visible mark as well as an ink mark which identifies attempts to reuse stamps.

 In a similar vein, asset-numbering labels on corporate equipment (PCs and the like) are often designed to leave an imprint of either the serial number, or the word "VOID" if the label is peeled off.
-However, this can easily be defeated by warming up the label using a blow dryer so it will be more flexible and forgiving to removal (and reapplication).
+However, this can easily be defeated by warming up the label using a blow dryer or heat gun, so it will be more flexible and forgiving to removal (and reapplication).

 Road tax vignettes and price tags are often tamper-evident in the sense that they cannot be removed in one piece.
 This makes it difficult to move a vignette from one car to another, or to peel off a price tag from a cheaper article and reapply it to a more expensive one.

 Money is tamper-evident in the sense that it should be difficult to produce a financial token without authorization, even if starting from a token of lower value.
 For example, forgers may attempt to clean the ink from a banknote and print the image of a higher-denomination note on it, giving them the carefully guarded "banknote paper" which is otherwise very difficult to obtain.
 This may be one of the reasons why many countries use banknotes of different size in ascending order of value.
-A British £5 banknote issued by Bank of England is much smaller than a £50 banknote, and therefore can't be used to create a £50 note.
+A British £5 banknote issued by the Bank of England is much smaller than a £50 banknote, and therefore it can't be used to create a £50 note.